SamAinsworth/gem5-triangel/README.md

 Customisation
 =======
 The prefetcher itself is implemented inside src/mem/cache/prefetch/ -- see Triangel.cc and Triage.cc.
 See Prefetcher.py in the same folder for the various options available -- and in configs/common/CacheConfig.py to see how they are connected. configs/common/Options.py shows the options available on the command line.
+We also modified the cache system to allow reserving part of the L3 for prefetch metadata, and to model access-time delay to the Markov table -- see triangel.cc and modifications to the cache structures in the commit history for more details.